isomerpages/mindef-workbuddy/index.md

 image: /images/shareicon.png
 permalink: /
 notification: Welcome to the new WorkBuddy website!
-Let us know your thoughts on the website through the Feedback link above!
+Let us know your thoughts on the website via the Feedback link above!
 sections:
   - hero:
       title: WorkBuddy